In addition to our nationally-acclaimed drum major curriculum, we offer two specialized tracks for color guard and band members.

 In addition, all students enrolled in the Band Track learn, participate in and experience the following:

-Sarah is the head of this curriculum track.
+Sarah is the head of the Color Guard curriculum track.
 She is a band director in the Daniel Boone School District, PA.

 She is also the Visual Coordinator for the University of Delaware Marching Band and WGI color guard Delazure.

-Michael is the head of this curriculum track.
+Michael is the head of the Band curriculum track.
 He is the Concert Band conductor at Fitchburg State University.

 Michael is also the former Fine and Performing Arts Coordinator for the Chelmsford Public Schools and former band director at Gardner High School, MA.

 What makes the Super DMA unique is its integration with the Drum Major curriculum.
 It focuses upon the student becoming a second set of eyes for the band director.

 Using the same DMA Teaching Procedure as the Drum Majors, those enrolled in the Guard and Band tracks learn to develop three very specific skills: observance, analysis of the situation and how to offer proper corrections.
 These skills are applied to the physical aspect of performing on instruments and equipment.